-Benjamin Boteler works as a Fellow at Ecologic Institute where he focuses on socio-economics and indicator development.
-His research covers maritime economics and marine policies as well as behavioral economics, consumer policy, transport, and energy efficiency.
+Benjamin Boteler is a Fellow at Ecologic Institute and researches marine and coastal socioeconomics, marine policies, and climate change adaptation in coastal zones.
+He focuses on the Marine Strategy Framework Directive (MSFD) and ecosystem based management as well as Marine Spatial Planning (MSP) and Integrated Coastal Zone Management (ICZM).
 He is a native English speaker, is fluent in German, and has a working knowledge of Spanish.

 As part of his work at Ecologic Institute, Benjamin Boteler is a member of the European Topic Centre on Inland Coastal and Marine waters (ETC-ICM), which supports the European Environment Agency (EEA) in its research and assessment of European waters.
 Within the ETC-ICM, Benjamin currently leads a research task on maritime activities, analyzing key socio-economic drivers and trends in European seas and coasts.
 In addition to his activities with the EEA, he is working on several research projects within the 7th Framework Programme (FP7) of the European Union (EU).
 In the Policy-Oriented Marine Environmental Research in the Southern European Seas (PERSEUS) project he is analyzing socioeconomic activities in the Mediterranean and Black seas and coordinating a study assessing the legal and institutional framework within these regions.